dapr/dapr/samples/distributed-calculator/README.md

 kubectl apply -f actionsdemoes/node-divider.yaml
 ```

-Each of these deployments will spin up a pod with two containers: one for your service and the other for the actions sidecar.
+Each of these deployments will spin up a pod with two containers: one for your service and one for the actions sidecar.
 It will also configure a service for each sidecar and an external IP for our front-end, which allows us to connect to it externally.

 5. Wait until your pods are in a running state: `kubectl get pods -w`